 Steel/cast iron Send for recycling

 Glass Dispose of as ceramic waste

-Combustion chamber lining Vermiculite, ceramic stone and chamotte are not recyclable.
+Combustion chamber lining Vermiculite and chamotte are not recyclable.
 Dispose of as waste

-Baffle plate Vermiculite, ceramic stone and chamotte are not recyclable.
+Baffle plate Vermiculite is not recyclable.
 Dispose of as waste

 Gaskets Dispose of as waste